mitre/o365_example_baseline/README.md

 # Profile Context
 This profile is an example profile to test the capabilities of train-pwsh and inspec-pwsh.
-The controls in this profile are a subset of the Microsoft 365 profile, and most details below explain the CIS Benchmarks the latter profile.
+The controls in this profile are a subset of the Microsoft 365 profile, hence why there will be many details and references to that profile and its contextual information down below.

-Please refer to the documentation for [train-pwsh](https://github.com/mitre/train-pwsh) and [inspec-pwsh](https://github.com/mitre/inspec-pwsh) for details on how to use those tools.
+Please refer to the documentation for [train-pwsh](https://github.com/mitre/train-pwsh) and [inspec-pwsh](https://github.com/mitre/inspec-pwsh) for details on how to use those tools with this profile.
 ## Control Descriptions

 - Controls 1.1.3 and 1.2.1 are examples of Microsoft Graph module in use.
 This uses the graph/exchange pwsh session from the pwsh_single_session_executor resource.